Taxes

 By planning your taxes into the future, you not only set yourself up to better achieve your goals for retirement, but you also leave your family in a better position when you’re no longer here.
 For example, the SECURE Act enacted something called the 10-year rule surrounding IRA accounts.
 This rule stipulates that unless your beneficiary qualifies as an Eligible Designated Beneficiary, IRAs must be dispersed within 10 years of inheritance.
 For most beneficiaries, this would result in a lot of income taxes with that additional income possibly even being taxed at higher rates.

 That doesn’t mean there aren’t opportunities for tax planning though.
 For instance, it may make sense for you to set up a life insurance policy where you’re able to pass along tax-free money to cover those taxes for your heirs or to pay the tax for a conversion.
-One thing is for sure is that Congress is going to continue to find ways to tax your retirement funds.
+One thing that our good friend Ed Slott, CPA, is sure of is that Congress is going to continue to find ways to tax your retirement funds.
 It’s important to have a plan that can adjust to new legislation like potential regulation changes to the SECURE Act.

 Opportunities Exist, Tax Planning Can Help Take Advantage of Them

 We hope these tax planning examples have shed some light on the opportunities available to you as you approach financial independence.
 Tax planning isn’t just about paying as little taxes as possible.
-It’s about setting yourself, and your family, up for the retirement you desire.
+It’s about setting yourself and your family up for the retirement you all desire.

 START TAX PLANNING

-If you have any questions about these five tax planning examples or how to go about using our financial planning tool, please reach out to us.
-We’re happy to answer your questions during a meeting—in person or virtually—or quick call.
-Just click here to schedule a 20-minute ask anything session or complimentary consultation with one of our CFP® professionals.
+If you have any questions about these five tax planning examples or how to go about using our financial planning tool, please reach out and start a conversation with us.
 We look forward to seeing how these tax planning examples can be beneficial to you.